bbmokhtari/django-translations/README.rst

        <City: Cologne>,
    ]>

-This does only **ONE QUERY** to translate the any object (instance, queryset, list) and the relations.
+This does only **ONE QUERY** to read the translations of any object (instance, queryset, list) and its relations, or to create their translations.

 Documentation
 -------------